chaharshanbe suri - iranian festival

-Chaharshanbe Suri or festival of fire is an ancient Persian festival held on the eve of the last Wednesday of the Iranian calendar year and it starts on Tuesday evening.
+Chaharshanbe Suri, also known as the Festival of Fire, is a centuries-old Persian celebration that takes place on the night before the final Wednesday of the Iranian calendar year, beginning on Tuesday evening.
 It symbolizes good health, light, and purity.

 It’s a fire jumping festival, full of customs and rituals and it marks the arrival of spring and Nowruz.
 Chaharshanbe means Wednesday in Farsi and Suri means both Red and Celebration.